codefoster/codefoster.com/source/_posts/swipe.md

 Yesteryear we used tabs in UI.
 The problem with tabs and similar navigation aides is that they demand pixels to tell users about where they _might_ go, whereas, good Windows 8 design tells users about where they _are_.
 <!-- xmore -->

-If you're on a page that shows multiple entities or sections or parts or whatever, just hint to the user that there's more off the page by giving yourself a left margin but cutting content off on the right.
+If you&#39;re on a page that shows multiple entities or sections or parts or whatever, just hint to the user that there&#39;s more off the page by giving yourself a left margin but cutting content off on the right.

-I made a pretty simple way to do this for a Windows 8 app and you're free to steal it.
+I made a pretty simple way to do this for a Windows 8 app and you&#39;re free to steal it.

 Just add this to your default.css...